anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   If only a single object is contained in the x5c it MUST be the base64-encoded EE (RegAgt) certificate.
   If multiple certificates are included in the x5c, the first MUST be the base64-encoded EE (RegAgt) certificate.

-The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".
+The MASA uses this information for verification that the Registrar-Agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".

 The object is signed using the registrar LDevID credentials, which corresponds to the certificate referenced in the JOSE header.